hero media

 Best for: Unique gins and excellent pizza

-While the name references an amateur way of making gin, Bathtub Gin Co. is anything but basic.
+Though named for the older way of distilling, Bathtub Gin Co. is anything but basic.
 This popular micro-distillery in Brunswick is home to some of the best small-batch gin in Melbourne, which is saying a lot given the state’s eternal love of all things botanical.

 A great range of flavours sits behind this experimental bayside distillery, which makes the most of local Victorian produce and caters to a broad scope of tastes.
-The interesting cherry-infused Best Day Ever gin makes a unique G&T, while the hardy, barrel-aged Mighty Apollo, with a solid 60 per cent ABV, will satisfy anyone who prefers some classic navy strength.
+The interesting cherry-infused Best Day Ever gin makes a unique G&T, while the hardy, barrel-aged Mighty Apollo, with a solid 60 per cent ABV, is our go-to whenever we’re in the mood for a classic navy strength.

 Take a seat at the bar and order some classic pizza or a charcuterie board to go with your gin tasting.
 It’s one of the most popular things to do in Brunswick for good reason.